 - The table tents meet the guidelines established by the Florida Tech Copy Center.

 - No individual, organization or department is permitted to hang posters inside a residence hall or the immediate area outside the hall.
 Organizations that wish to advertise in the residence halls must submit advertisements to the assistant dean for residence life to be posted by staff from the Office of Residence Life.

 Damage to university property or property of a member of the university community is prohibited.
 Any damage by students to university property will be charged to the students' account after an assessment has been made.

 Participation in sporting activities in the immediate vicinity of any building should be done with care and consideration.
 All sporting activities should be conducted in areas designed for such an activity.

 Students may not participate in any type of sport, horseplay or physical games inside the residence halls.
-Examples include, but are not limited to, bouncing balls, playing frisbee, rollerblading, skateboarding, scooter riding, bowling, wrestling, water balloon throwing or using squirt guns or other devices that release a projectile.
+Examples include, but are not limited to, bouncing balls, bicycling, playing frisbee, rollerblading, skateboarding, scooter riding, bowling, wrestling, water balloon throwing, or using squirt guns or other devices that release a projectile.
 Weightlifting or other forms of exercise equipment are not permitted in residence halls without prior approval from Campus Services.